-The notes are limited to \$ aggregate principal amount at maturity (\$ aggregate principal amount at maturity if the underwriters exercise their overallotment option in full).
-The notes will mature on, December , 2033.
+The notes are limited to \$506,304,000 aggregate principal amount at maturity (\$582,249,000 aggregate principal amount at maturity if the underwriters exercise their overallotment option in full).
+The notes will mature on, January 15, 2034.
 The principal amount at maturity of each note is \$1,000.
-The notes will be payable at the principal corporate trust office of the paying agent, which initially will be an office or agency of the trustee, or an office or agency maintained by us for such purpose, in the Borough of Manhattan, The City of New York.
+The notes will be payable at the principal corporate trust office of the paying agent, which initially will be an office or agency of the trustee, or an office or agency maintained by us for such purpose, in The City of Atlanta.

-The notes bear cash interest at the rate of % per year on the principal amount at maturity from the issue date, or from the most recent date to which interest has been paid or provided for, until December , 2008.
-During such period, cash interest will be payable semiannually in arrears on December and June of each year, beginning on June , 2004, to holders of record at the close of business on the December or June immediately preceding such interest payment date.
+The notes bear cash interest at the rate of 1.4813% per year on the principal amount at maturity from the issue date, or from the most recent date to which interest has been paid or provided for, until January 15, 2009.
+During such period, cash interest will be payable semiannually in arrears on January 15 and July 15 of each year, beginning on July 15, 2004, to holders of record at the close of business on the December 31 or June 30 immediately preceding such interest payment date.
 Each payment of cash interest on the notes will include interest accrued through the day before the applicable interest payment date (or purchase or redemption date, as the case may be).
 Any payment required to be made on any day that is not a business day will be made on the next succeeding business day.

 The notes are being offered at a substantial discount from their \$1,000 principal amount at maturity.
-The notes will be issued at an issue price of \$ per note.
-Beginning December , 2008, for non-tax purposes the notes will accrue original issue discount while they remain outstanding at a rate of % per year.
+The notes will be issued at an issue price of \$395.02 per note.
+Beginning January 15, 2009, for non-tax purposes the notes will accrue original issue discount while they remain outstanding at a rate of 3.75% per year.
 Original issue discount for non-tax purposes is the difference between the issue price and the principal amount at maturity of a note.
 The calculation of the accrual of such original issue discount will be on a semiannual bond equivalent basis, using a 360-day year composed of twelve 30-day months.
 The term "original issue discount," as used in this section, means original issue discount for non-tax purposes.